digicademy-chf/chf_container/documentation/UsefulCommands/Index.rst

     If you are using Docker instead of Podman, replace ``podman`` with ``docker`` and ``podman compose`` with ``docker compose`` in all examples provided below.
-You may need to use ``podman compose`` or ``docker-compose`` depending on your configuration.
+You may need to use ``podman-compose`` or ``docker-compose`` depending on your configuration.

-All Podman (or Docker) commands listed here work in the container folder.
+All Podman (or Docker) commands listed here work when accessing them from the container folder.

 ..  _container-lifecycle: